openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment_intro.md

 | [Local distribution](local-distribution.md) | All operation systems |
 | [Build OpenVINO statically and link into the final app](https://github.com/openvinotoolkit/openvino/wiki/StaticLibraries) | All operation systems |

-Dependning on the distribution type, the granularity of OpenVINO packages may vary: PyPi distribution [OpenVINO has a single package 'openvino'](https://pypi.org/project/openvino/) containing all the runtime libraries and plugins, while more configurable ways like [Local distribution](local-distribution.md) provide higher granularity, so it is important to now some details about the set of libraries which are part of OpenVINO Runtime package:
+Depending on the distribution type, the granularity of OpenVINO packages may vary: PyPi distribution [OpenVINO has a single package 'openvino'](https://pypi.org/project/openvino/) containing all the runtime libraries and plugins, while more configurable ways like [Local distribution](local-distribution.md) provide higher granularity, so it is important to now some details about the set of libraries which are part of OpenVINO Runtime package:

 ![deployment_simplified]